The Surgeon [REWRITE IN PROGRESS]

 Clinstone’s newest serial killer can’t seem to be identified by any person surrounding the victims, leaving the killer as nothing more than The Ghost.

-The Copycat [COMPLETED]
+The Copycat [COMING SOON]

 book eight of the Bo Austen series